-Abuse occurs when someone violates the Second Life Terms of Service (ToS) or the Community Standards (CS).
+Abuse occurs when someone violates the Second Life Terms and Conditions (ToS) or the Community Standards (CS).
 Every Resident agrees to abide by these rules upon joining Second Life.
 Some special areas, such as Infohubs, have additional restrictions called the Welcome Area Guidelines.

 Whenever you see one of these rules being broken and you believe it to be intentional or malicious, everyone present at the scene should file an abuse report.
 If there are multiple incidents, file multiple reports.